Skip to Main Navigation

 Economic Overview

-Rwanda now aspires to Middle Income Country status by 2035 and High-Income Country status by 2050.
-It plans to achieve this through a series of seven-year National Strategies for Transformation (NST1), underpinned by sectoral strategies focused on meeting the UN’s Sustainable Development Goals (SDGs).
+Rwanda aspires to become a Middle-Income Country by 2035 and a High-Income Country by 2050.
+It plans to achieve this through the implementation of the second National Strategies for Transformation (NST-2), a five year-development agenda underpinned by sectoral strategies focused on meeting the UN’s Sustainable Development Goals (SDGs).

 Development Challenges